aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 #.
 Refer :ref:`synopsis_quickstart` for commonly used scan commands, and commonly used
    :ref:`synopsis_output`.
 (The recommended output format is ``JSON``)

 #.
-Refer `this section <file:///home/ayansm/Desktop/GSoD/main_repo/aboutcode/docs/build/html/scancode-toolkit/cli-reference/list-options.html#all-extractcode-options>`_ for Extractcode Options.
+Refer :doc:`../rst_snippets/extract` for the use of ExtractCode.

 #. :ref:`how_to_run_a_scan` is a sample tutorial for absolute beginners, to walk them through the
    process of running a scan.
 Follow this tutorial and perform a scan on the ``sample`` folder